 High inflation feels unfamiliar to many of us.
 Before the pandemic, the United States had enjoyed almost four decades of low and stable prices, with inflation fluctuating only modestly between expansions and downturns.
-In fact, after the financial crisis of 2008, the Federal Reserve and other central banks struggled with persistently low inflation, which could leave the economy vulnerable to deflationary pressures and slower longer-run growth.1 Clearly, a different problem.
+In fact, after the financial crisis of 2008, the Federal Reserve and other central banks struggled with persistently low inflation, which could leave the economy vulnerable to deflationary pressures and slower longer-run growth (Daly 2019).
+At that time, the concern was that the FOMC could not get inflation up to the 2% target (Williams 2017, Powell 2018, Kiley and Roberts 2017, and Mertens and Williams 2019).
+Clearly, a different problem.

 Then COVID-19 hit and plunged the United States and the world into a steep downturn.
-The Federal Reserve cut interest rates, purchased long-term assets, and opened lending facilities all in an effort to bridge the economy through the worst of the pandemic.2 U.S. fiscal agents took equally aggressive action, eventually putting about \$5 trillion in federal spending into the economy.3
+The Federal Reserve cut interest rates, purchased long-term assets, and opened lending facilities-all in an effort to bridge the economy through the worst of the pandemic (Board of Governors 2020 and Hoops and Kurtzman 2021).
+U.S. fiscal agents took equally aggressive action, eventually putting about \$5 trillion in federal spending into the economy (Parlapiano et al. 2022).